 Special thanks to Bob Becker, Kirkwood HS, Kirkwood, Missouri for this activity.
 Bob believes that this idea is an original one-although the technique is so simple, he cannot imagine something like it had never been tried before!
-He first published the activity in Chem 13 News, Waterloo, Ontario, in December 1989.
+He first published

-Flinn Scientific-Teaching ChemistryTM eLearning Video Series
+Flinn Scientific-Teaching Chemistry[TM] eLearning Video Series